 This is the last Gone with the Wind post, I swear. :)

-In the story, Scarlett O’Hara has two sisters, Suellen (whose name was a contraction of “Susan Elinor”) and Carreen (“Caroline Irene”).
-She also had a a sister-in-law/best friend, Melanie.
-All three of these names were given a double-boost by the story: first, after the release of the book in mid-1936, and second, after the release of the movie in late 1939.
+In the story, Scarlett O’Hara had two sisters, Suellen (whose name was a contraction of “Susan Elinor”) and Carreen (“Caroline Irene”).
+She also had a a sister-in-law/best friend named Melanie Hamilton.
+All three of their names were given a double-boost by the story: first, after the release of the book in mid-1936, and second, after the release of the movie in late 1939.

 1934: 9 baby girls named Melanie